contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 Members who are 21 or older must be endowed and have a current temple recommend to observe such sealings.

 Married members who are younger than 21 do not need to be endowed to observe such sealings.
 However, they must have a current temple recommend (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).

+The stake president may authorize a person who has not been baptized or endowed due to intellectual disabilities to observe the sealing of living siblings, stepsiblings, or half-siblings to their parents.
+The stake president writes a letter stating that the person is authorized to observe the sealing.
+This letter is presented at the temple.